flodorner/Augmented_Constrained_RL/README.md

 ## Known Issues

 - The code gives a segmentation error on an old 2GB Nvidia GPU.
 Should work fine with newer GPUs with more memory.
-Alternatively, using the CPU instead can be forced by replacing "device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')" with "device = torch.device('cpu')" in https://github.com/flodorner/spinningup/blob/master/spinup/algos/pytorch/sac/sac.py (line 221) and https://github.com/flodorner/spinningup/blob/master/spinup/algos/pytorch/td3/td3.py (line 217) and reinstalling spinup.
+Using the CPU can be forced by replacing "device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')" with "device = torch.device('cpu')" in https://github.com/flodorner/spinningup/blob/master/spinup/algos/pytorch/sac/sac.py (line 221) and https://github.com/flodorner/spinningup/blob/master/spinup/algos/pytorch/td3/td3.py (line 217) and reinstalling spinup.